Sequoia Park Zoo

 The Sequoia Park Zoo is a zoo located in Eureka, California, operated by the City of Eureka.
 The zoo is part of a larger park complex including 60 acres of mature second-growth coast redwood forest, Eureka's largest public playground, and a duck pond, in addition to formal and natural gardens.
 The gardens include many varieties of rhododendron.
 The zoo's mission is "to inspire wonder, understanding and respect for the natural world by providing fun, rewarding, educational experiences that encourage meaningful connections between animals, humans, and our environment".

 The zoo is open to the public daily, except in winter when it is closed on Mondays.
 The zoo houses about 200 vertebrates and hundreds of invertebrates, representing about 54 different species on 7 acres.
 Completed in 2021, the zoo unveiled the Redwood Sky Walk, the longest sky walk in the western United States at just under a quarter of a mile.
 The sky walk is ADA accessible, and allows visitors to walk over 100 feet above the forest floor.

 History

 Sequoia Park Zoo was founded in 1907, making it the oldest zoo in California.
 The zoo is located on the land of the native tribe of the Wiyot people, who are a federally recognized tribe in California with over 600 members.
 The city of Eureka, where the zoo is located, is a city on Humboldt Bay, where the Wiyot tribe has lived for thousands of years.
 Since 1907, the zoo has housed an array of animals including large hoof-stock, exotic birds, and small mammals.

 The zoo achieved accreditation from the Association of Zoos and Aquariums (AZA) in 1995.
 Since accreditation the zoo has prioritized conservation, including Species Survival Plan breeding programs and education programs.
 After 100 years of free entry, the zoo started charging admission in the summer of 2008.
 The zoo is partially supported by a foundation which operates a gift shop, café and zoo facility for rentals in addition to fundraising and community outreach.

+In October 2025 the zoo appeared in several prominent newspapers when they covered a story shared by the zoo on Facebook of a curious, wild black bear that sneaked in and "politely" observed its three captive black bears before being coaxed out.